pranavbhuv/OneCore/README.md

 # OneCore
 The first and last plugin you will ever need!
 An easy config to go with this as well!
-Open an issue for idea requests!
+Open an issue for idea requests or command requests!
 Note: All features can be disabled or enabled depending on config.
 More features coming soon!